bioperl/bioperl.github.io/howtos/Scrapbook.md

   map{ $kmer_p->{$_}=0} @words;
   return($kmer_p);
 }

 sub init {
   getopts("p:k:m");
   unless (@ARGV){
-    print("

-Usage: countKmer.pl \[-k 6 -p 4 -m\] sequence_1.fa \[sequence_2.fa ...\] ",
+    print("\nUsage: countKmer.pl [-k 6 -p 4 -m] sequence_1.fa [sequence_2.fa ...]\n",

-     "\tFor each possible words in the kmer of lenght -k,

-",

-     "\tcount the number of time they are found in the fasta sequence file

-",

-     "\t-k\tsize of the kmer to analyze.
-Default 6

-",

-     "\t-m\twill count all possible kmer per sequences.

-",

-     "\t\tDefault: only one kmer is counted per sequence entries

-",

-     "\t-p\tThe number of jobs to process simultaneoulsy.
-Normally, the number of available processors
+     "\tFor each possible words in the kmer of lenght -k,\n", "\tcount the number of time they are found in the fasta sequence file\n", "\t-k\tsize of the kmer to analyze.
+Default 6\n", "\t-m\twill count all possible kmer per sequences.\n", "\t\tDefault: only one kmer is counted per sequence entries\n", "\t-p\tThe number of jobs to process simultaneoulsy.
+Normally, the number of available processors\n", "\t\tDefault: 4\n",

-",

-     "\t\tDefault: 4

-",

-     "

-",
+     "\n",
      );
     exit(1)
   }